Congressional Science Fellowship

 - are articulate, flexible, able to work well with people from diverse professional backgrounds;

 - are interested in working on a range of public policy problems;

 - function well during periods of intense pressure;

 Prospective candidates should be GSA members with a broad geoscience background and excellent written and oral communication skills.
-Minimum requirements are a Master's degree with at least five years professional experience or a Ph.D. at the time of appointment.
+Minimum requirements are a Master's degree in engineering with at least five years professional experience or a Ph.D. at the time of appointment.